I've been using Claude Code × Obsidian Daily Notes for six months and tried three improvements

 multiSelect: false

-- label: "Not Started", description: "Haven't started the task yet"
+- label: "Not started", description: "Haven't started the task yet"

-- label: "In Progress", description: "Working on the task"
+- label: "In progress", description: "Working on the task"

-- label: "Completed", description: "Task is completed"
+- label: "Completed", description: "Task is complete"

-Additional Task Question Format (final question for the project):
+Additional Task Question Format (Final question for the project):

 ```text